Campfire Nachos are a fun vegetarian meal option when cooking outdoors!

 - Drizzle with sour cream or crema instead of just a dollop in the middle

-- If you don’t want to transport a heavy cast iron skillet, create a foil packet by using two layers of heavy duty foil each on top and bottom, crimping it around the edges to seal
+- If you don’t want to transport a heavy cast iron skillet, you can make them in a foil pan or create a foil packet by using two layers of heavy duty foil each on top and bottom, crimping it around the edges to seal

 If you make this recipe, be sure to rate it, leave a comment, or tag #theliveinkitchen on Instagram!

 - 1 ear corn on the cob or 1 cup canned corn drained